Board of Commissioners

 In 2016, the Whidbey General Hospital Board of Commissioners meets on the following Mondays:

 Jan.
 11, Feb.
 8, March 14, April 11, May 9, June 13, July 11, Aug.
 8, Sept.
 12, Oct.
 10, Nov.
 14 and Dec.
 12.

 Hospital commissioners (above from left) Grethe Cammermeyer, RN, PhD, Anne Tarrant, Nancy Fey, Georgia Gardner, CPA, and Ron Wallin wore pink to their October 2013 meeting in recognition of Breast Cancer Awareness Month.

 Members of the Board

 Commissioner District 1, South Whidbey

-Grethe Cammermeyer, RN, PhD, has spent more than 40 years in health care, including her service as an Army nurse and later experience in the Veterans Administration.
-She has extensive background as a clinical specialist, nurse practitioner and hospital administrator.
-She has been active in community organizations on Whidbey for more than 17 years and owns the Saratoga View Adult Home in Langley.
-Her major goal is to garner community support to upgrade the inpatient wing of the hospital.
-“A new wing will support a healing environment by providing privacy for patients and their families, and space for state-of-the-art medical technology and equipment to provide 21st century care,” says Cammermeyer.
+Grethe Cammermeyer, RN, PhD, has spent more than 50 years in healthcare, including her service as an Army nurse and later experience in the Veterans Administration.
+She has extensive background as a clinical specialist, nurse practitioner and hospital nurse administrator.
+She has been active in community organizations on Whidbey Island for more than 19 years and owns the Saratoga View Adult Home in Langley.
+Commissioner Cammermeyer was inducted into the Washington State Nurses Association Hall of Fame in 2014.

 Georgia Gardner, CPA